-A logical and systematic approach based on comprehensive survey and consultations was adopted for impact identification and assessment.
+A logical and systematic approach was adopted for impact identification and assessment.
 The process began during the screening and continued through scoping which identified the key issues and classified them into different categories.
-The tools, which were used for impact assessment, through Checklists (Environmental and social /gender screening) for both construction and operational phase.
+For impact assessment, Checklists (Environmental and social /gender screening) were used as a tool.

 Identification of potential environmental and social impacts in terms of their nature, magnitude, extent, location, timing and duration were carried out.
-The impacts were correlated to the Project location, design stage, construction as well as operation stage.
+The impacts were correlated to the project location, design stage, construction as well as operation stage.
 Based on the impacts prediction methods and as a result of public/stakeholder consultations, ESMP team screened the adverse environmental and social impacts for inclusion in the mitigation measures and environmental and social management plan.
 Stakeholder consultations (which provided feedback on the impacts from the stakeholder's viewpoint) were used to screen out the insignificant impacts.

 ESMP team strived to propose practicable, economically feasible and socially acceptable mitigation measures for the significant adverse environmental and social impacts.
-These measures were based on exploring the ways to achieve the project objectives causing least disturbance to the existing environment by alternative ways, proposing changes in the Project design, through improved monitoring and management practices (storage of construction materials, labour camps, waste disposal, disposal of construction debris etc. or through monitory compensation).
+These measures were based on exploring the ways to achieve the project objectives causing least disturbance to the existing environment by alternative ways, proposing changes in the project design, through improved monitoring and management practices (storage of construction materials, labour camps, waste disposal, and disposal of construction debris etc. or through monitory compensation).